-- 1. The Commission shall, by 31 December 2014, submit a report to the European Parliament and to the Council including an assessment of the availability of the necessary quantities of cost-efficient biofuels on the EU market from non-land using feedstocks and non-food crops by 2020, including the need for additional criteria to ensure their sustainability, and of the best available scientific evidence on indirect landuse change greenhouse gas emissions associated with the production of biofuels and bioliquids.
+- 1. The Commission shall, at the latest by [one year after the entry into force of this Directive], submit a report to the European Parliament and to the Council including an assessment of the availability of the necessary quantities of cost-efficient biofuels on the EU market from non-land using feedstocks and non-food crops by 2020, including the need for additional criteria to ensure their sustainability, and of the best available scientific evidence on indirect land-use change greenhouse gas emissions associated with the production of biofuels and bioliquids.
 The report shall, if appropriate, be accompanied by proposals for further measures, taking into account economic, social and environmental considerations.
 The report shall also set out criteria for the identification and certification of low ILUC-risk biofuels and bioliquids, with a view to adjusting Annex V of Directive 98/70/EC and Annex VIII of Directive 2009/28/EC, if appropriate. - 2.
 The Commission shall, by 31 December 2017, submit a report to the European Parliament and to the Council reviewing, on the basis of the best latest available scientific evidence, the effectiveness of the measures introduced by this Directive in limiting indirect land-use change greenhouse gas emissions associated with the production of biofuel and bioliquids.
-In this respect, such report shall also include the latest available information with regards to the key assumptions influencing the results from the modeling of the indirect land use change greenhouse gas emissions associated with the production of biofuels and bioliquids, including measured trends in agricultural yields and productivity, co-product allocation and observed global land use change and deforestation rates, involving stakeholders in such review process.
+In this respect, such report shall also include the latest available information with regards to the key assumptions influencing the results from the modeling of the indirect land use change greenhouse gas emissions associated with the production of biofuels and bioliquids, including measured trends in agricultural yields and productivity, co-product allocation and observed global land use change and deforestation rates, and the possible impact of EU policies, such as environment, climate and agricultural policies, involving stakeholders in such review process.
 This report shall also examine developments in relation to certification schemes for low ILUC-risk biofuel and bioliquid feedstocks, contained in Annex V of Directive 98/70/EC and Annex VIII of Directive 2009/28/EC but produced under low risk of ILUC by way of project-level mitigation measures, and their effectiveness.

-Such report shall, if appropriate, be accompanied by a legislative proposal based on the best available scientific evidence, for introducing estimated indirect land use change emissions factors into the appropriate sustainability criteria and a review of the effectiveness of the incentives provided for biofuels from non-land using feedstocks and non-food crops under Article 3(4) of Directive 2009/28/EC.
+Such report shall, if appropriate, be accompanied by a legislative proposal based on the best available scientific evidence, for introducing adjusted estimated indirect land use change emissions factors into the appropriate sustainability criteria and a review of the effectiveness of the incentives provided for biofuels from non-land using feedstocks and non-food crops under Article 3(4) of Directive 2009/28/EC.
 As part of this report, in the light of Member States' reports pursuant to Article 3(5) of Directive 2009/28/EC, the Commission shall assess the effectiveness of measures taken to prevent and fight fraud, and shall, if appropriate, submit proposals for further measures, including on additional measures to be taken at Union level.